bmironov/architecture-sprint-3-extra/README.md

 ## Introduction

-To simplify development single "monolight" app was coded in Go language.
+To simplify development single "monolith" app was coded in Go language.
 Based on this code single Docker image is produced.
 Based on supplied environment variable values same image accesses different databses.